The Academic Job Search for Aspiring Full-Time Faculty

 - You may be asked to prepare a presentation

-- Polish your interviewing skills; check out Career Services’ general interviewing guide and this academic interviewing video from Jay Phoenix Singh, Ph.D., faculty at UPenn and Cambridge.
+- Polish your interviewing skills; check out Career Services’ interview guide in Handshake and this academic interviewing video from Jay Phoenix Singh, Ph.D., faculty at UPenn and Cambridge.

-- Schedule a practice interview with your career advisor or career coach.
+- Schedule a practice interview with your career advisor.